MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

    Get-NetworkControllerServer -ConnectionUri <REST uri of your deployment>
    ```

 6. In the Server REST resource, navigate to the **Credentials** object and check the credential of type **X509Certificate** with a value matching your certificate's thumbprint.
-Note the credential resource ID.
+Note down the credential resource ID.

    ```powershell